 Locations: Colorado Springs (CO)

-The Department of Sociology at the University of Colorado Colorado Springs offers an online bachelor's degree completion option.
+The Department of Sociology at the University of Colorado Colorado Springs offers an online bachelor's degree completion program.
 Qualified individuals can complete a Bachelor of Arts in Sociology online.
 Hosted through the College of Letters, Arts, and Sciences, the program requires interested applicants to either have 60 completed UC Colorado Springs credits or transfer to UC Colorado Springs with an Associate of Arts.
+In addition, applicants should have at least a 2.0 GPA from their previous coursework.
+Eligible students can submit an online application, as well as their previous academic transcripts for consideration.
 The curriculum includes coursework in criminology, family services, and research techniques.
 Honors students will have the opportunity to complete a capstone project.
 UCCS also offers an online Bachelor of Arts, Criminal Justice/Sociology dual degree.
 Students in this program complete 34 credit hours of sociology courses and 25 credit hours of criminal justice courses.
+Online classes are delivered using the Canvas learning management system and may include pre-recorded video lectures, interactive assignments, quizzes, and assigned readings.
+While students study independently, time management will be essential in order to stay on track.
+Student success is fueled by support services such as academic advising, the Career Center, disability services, and wellness resources.

 #4 University of Colorado Denver